rlf-arlut/tmrg/doc/source/triplication.rst

 Accessing individual signals from a triplicated bus
 ###################################################

-In some very spetial cases you may want to access signals after the triplication individually.
-Lets condider two examples:
+In some very spatial cases you may want to access signals after the triplication individually.
+Lets consider two examples:

 powerOnReset
 ^^^^^^^^^^^^